It doesn't get any more authentic than this, friends. A traditional tacos al pastor recipe made easy, vegan, and absolutely delicious.

 If you want the best flavor, you should marinate the TVP.
 It softens in texture and better takes on the color and taste of the seasonings.
 If you really don't have the time, it still works without marinating.

-If you can't find TVP, use soy curls for the best substitute in this recipe.
+If you can't find TVP, use soy curls for the best substitute in this tacos al pastor recipe.

-If you can't find dried chilies, you can use ancho chili powder as a good replacement.
-It will emulate guajillo chili flavor the best.
+If you can't find dried chiles, you can use ancho chile powder as a good replacement.
+It will emulate guajillo chile flavor the best.

 The complex flavor in this recipe is due in large part to the achiote paste, so it shouldn't be missed.
 If you absolutely can't find it, substitute with paprika for a similar flavor and color.

 TVP and soy curls are not the same thing.
-They are processed differently, but both can work in this recipe.
+They are processed differently, but both can work in this vegan taco recipe.

 We don't recommend using tofu as a replacement for TVP if you have access to both.
 The texture will be too soft.
 But if you can't find TVP, pressed tofu still makes a good taco filler.